 Question: What can I use to substitute for eggs in a recipe?

-Whether you're allergic to eggs, trying to go vegan or just trying to reduce your cholesterol, there's a number of reasons to use an egg substitute in a recipe, particularly in baked goods, where you won't even miss it.
+Whether you're allergic to eggs, trying to go vegan or just trying to reduce your cholesterol, there's a number of reasons to use an egg substitute in a recipe, particularly in baked goods and vegan desserts, where you won't even miss it.
 But how do you know what to use, and which egg substitute will work best?
 Read on to learn how to accommodate egg allergies and use egg substitutes to reduce cholesterol.
 See also: Are eggs vegetarian?

 Answer: Although the good news is that just about any recipe that calls for eggs can be made vegan by using the proper egg substitute, there's no single answer to what the best substitute will be.
 Eggs perform a different function, depending on what you're making, so you may also need a different egg substitute, depending on the dish.